-Phone: (217) 206-6780 Email: BUS@uis.edu Website: www.uis.edu/bba/ Office Location: UHB 4054 abilities to use new technologies available in media, retail and other business areas to develop competitive marketing strategies.
+Contact Information

+Phone: (217) 206-6780

+Email: BUS@uis.edu

+Website: www.uis.edu/bba/

+Office Location: UHB 4054

 The goal of the B.B.A. with a marketing concentration is to develop the knowledge and skills required to create, communicate, deliver and exchange products and services that have value for customers, clients, partners and society.
 Specific degree objectives are to enable students to develop: